Quick Links

 • Students learn the day-to-day operations of the organization, along with their values and theories of change, and can help to push forward campaigns or long-term projects.
 The relationships they build with their host organizations can be long lasting and extend beyond the time frame of the internship program.

-• Depending on the organization, work might be remote, hybrid, or in-person.
+• Depending on the organization, work may be remote, hybrid, or in-person.

 Why Should Students Participate?